vitiral/fiction-civboot/toll/underground1.md

 "I can certainly try" said Toll, but he didn't know how much he could help.
-He had learned a little bit of Civboot software in his three month training, but had never looked at this particular stack.
-"Hopefully I can at least confirm it is a software bug, then NASA can help determine the fix."
+He had learned a little bit of Civboot software in his three month training, but had never even seen a harvester.
+"Hopefully I could help at least confirm it's a software bug, then NASA can help determine the fix."
 There was a team of at least fifty engineers tasked with helping to solve any issues the Civboot had, as well as review and verify any code or design changes made.
-Their top priority was always Mars, but Toll had been told they could typically help within a day or two.
+Their top priority was always Mars, but Toll had been told they could typically help with even small problems within a day or two.

 "Excellent, sounds like a plan" broke in Dr Jong.
-"Toll, why don't I take you to your bunk tube and let you get settled.
+"Toll, why don't I take you to your bunk and let you get settled.
 We all eat in the mess hall at 6:00 PM.
 You can get started on this work in the morning."

-Toll waved to Maye and followed Dr Jong back to his bunk.
+Toll waved goodbye to Maye and followed Dr Jong back to his bunk.
 It was a square box made of some kind of durable white plastic, more than two meters long, a meter tall and a meter wide.
+The hallway they were in shot off the main one and was a lot more constrained than the others, the room taken up by about thirty bunks in rows.

 "This is your personal bunk, below you is Jamie.
 Before you ask, the bunks are completely noise isolated.
-There is no lock, but I can promise you nobody will ever go in it.
-Inside is a clean set of uniforms for you to change into and space for your personal effects.
-This is the primary private space we have, but there are also two some environmental viewing rooms which can play a variety of natural environments as well as music.
+There is no lock, but I can promise that nobody will ever go in it.
+The drawers inside have a clean set of uniforms for you to change into and space for your personal affects.
+This is the primary private space availble to you, but there are also two some environmental viewing rooms which can play a variety of natural environments as well as music.
 If you want one, you need to schedule it, as they are occupied very frequently."

-With that she gave Toll another hug and left, probably to do her other duties.
-Toll changed into the Civboot uniform, essentially durable khakis and a T-shirt, with a long sleeve shirt option for those who were prone to being chilly.
-There were also a pair of socks, work boots made of a synthetic leather and even Civboot underwear.
-In addition was a personal device, something that looked like a large wrist watch.
+Toll said thanks, feeling she had to go.
+She gave him another hug and left to do her other duties.
+Toll changed into the Civboot uniform, essentially durable khakis and a T-shirt, pair of socks, work boots made of a synthetic leather and even Civboot underwear.
+There was also  a personal electronic device, something that looked like a large wrist watch.
 It had several buttons and could also come unhooked from your wrist to fold out a thumb keypad.
+Like many things in the Civboot it looked like it had been made in the 80's but designed by a person from the present.

-He got inside his bunk and removed his civilian clothing and stashed it at the bottom of his personal effects.
+Toll got inside his bunk and removed his civilian clothing, stashing it at the bottom of his personal effects.
 He wouldn't be needing it any more.
 He put the Civboot uniform on, feeling a sense of oddness when done.
 He lay back, trying to gauge his feelings.
 Sad... alone... maybe a little scared.
 "What the fuck have I got myself into" he said to the empty bunk.
 He felt as if he had chosen to become a prisoner.
-A prisoner in a prison with lots of hugs and tech and which was deep, deep, deep underground.
+A prisoner in a prison with lots of hugs and vintage tech and which was deep, deep, deep underground.
 Was this really what he wanted?
 Was _this_ something that would really help him to feel less empty inside?